aopalero/webapp-kit/backend/README.md

 The API uses Laravel Sanctum for authentication.
 To authenticate:

-1. Register a user or login to get an API token
+1. Login with your credentials to get an API token
 2. Include the token in the Authorization header:
    ```
    Authorization: Bearer {your_api_token}